 It’s natural to try to “fix” whatever is upsetting your kids — it’s tough to see them angry, frustrated or sad.
 But rather than automatically trying to solve the problem (and thus change their emotions), a good parent will mirror those emotions.
 “That means reflecting back the feeling to the child so they know that they are seen and understood,” explains clinical psychologist Natalie Feinblatt.
 “For example, if your small child is crying, instead of responding with, ‘That’s nothing to cry about!’ or ‘Let Mommy fix that for you,’ a more mirroring response would be, ‘I can see you’re sad and upset.
 I’m sorry you feel that way.
 I’ll be here with you until you start to feel better.'”

-It's totally cool to want your kid to go to an Ivy League college or win America's Got Talent or find a cure for cancer — if you keep those dreams to yourself, that is, and accept that they may never come true.
-"Often, parents have preconceived notions about how they want their children to be and respond poorly when the child doesn't live up to those expectations," explains Feinblatt.
-"Things typically go much better for parent and child if the parent does their best to wait and see who their child turns out to be — and is then loving and accepting of that person."
+It’s totally cool to want your kid to go to an Ivy League college or win America’s Got Talent or find a cure for cancer — if you keep those dreams to yourself, that is, and accept that they may never come true.
+Appreciate the interests and talents your child does have, instead of wishing for (and encouraging) those things to be different.
+“Often, parents have preconceived notions about how they want their children to be and respond poorly when the child doesn’t live up to those expectations,” explains Feinblatt.
+“Things typically go much better for parent and child if the parent does their best to wait and see who their child turns out to be — and is then loving and accepting of that person.”